 As students work to embrace core academic material, they will also gain valuable hands on experience in areas meant to inspire them toward possible professional paths.
 In addition, students will grow in their understanding of self and learn to work well with others, while achieving personal goals and gaining a better understanding of where they will fit in the world.

 The balance of a student’s day (4-5 hours) will be spent pursuing their area of personal passion (i.e. a particular sport).
 Included within this technical and tactical skill development training program is an integrated amount of performance training, which encompasses physical conditioning, mental skills training and nutrition/hydration guidance.

 Where do student athletes live on campus?
 Will I have a roommate?

-SPIRE Village consists of five 2,300 sq. ft. homes built specifically for SPIRE Academy student athletes.
+SPIRE Village consists of 2,300 sq. ft. homes built specifically for SPIRE Academy student athletes.
 Each unit has six bedrooms and one house parent suite and a student lounge area.
 Each bedroom accommodates two twin beds, a nightstand, wardrobe, two study tables with chairs and a shared six-drawer chest.
 The student lounge has a big screen TV, a couch, chairs and a dining room table with chairs for house meetings.
 There are three student bathrooms and a washer and dryer.

 How much is the tuition?